TrollPursePublishing/trollpurse-ops/README.md

 This project has a 3-step deployment phase.
 The first step is to bootstrap, this will create a build project for this repo so you will get the latest updates (you can point it to a fork to keep control of costs).
 The second step is to create pipelines for each of your projects.

-> __Advanced Users__
-> There is an optional intermediate step (not provided) where you can create another CodePipeline project that listens to the Artifact Bucket from Part A to trigger CloudFormation stack updates on all of your stacks generated in Phases One and Two.

 ### Phase One - Bootstrap Part A

 Create a build project for this project.
 This will create packaged cloudformation scripts and magic links for the next phases.